Last Updated on

 The CityHopper is a free inner city ferry that can take you from North Quay in CBD to Sydney Street in New Farm.
 But of course, you can hop off at any of the stops in between.

 If you want to see Brisbane from another angle, hop on a CityHopper and take a self-guided cruise around Brisbane River.
+It is one of the best things to do in Brisbane for free!

 There is a schedule at every terminal, or you can see the timetable online.